pcdworks/website-ng/content/expertise.md

 ## Mechanical Engineering
 <br/>

-With extensive engineering capabilities, we provide a full range of services, including 3D CAD layouts, electronic circuit design, analytical modeling, and multi-physics simulation.
+In our mechanical engineering capabilities, we provide a full range of services, including 3D CAD layouts,
+FEA analytical modeling, and multi-physics simulation.
 Our mechanical engineering team is dedicated to quickly producing strong designs and performing engineering calculations to verify your concept’s validity.
 Capabilities include: